Vanderlei Luxemburgo

-Vanderlei Luxemburgo da Silva (born 10 May 1952) is a Brazilian professional football coach and former player.
-He is currently a free agent.
+Vanderlei Luxemburgo da Silva (born 10 May 1952) is a retired former Brazilian professional football coach and player.

 A left wingback, Luxemburgo represented Flamengo, Internacional and Botafogo before retiring in 1980.
 He subsequently became a coach and led Palmeiras, Corinthians, Cruzeiro and Santos to Série A titles, winning the tournament five times, a record total.
 In 2005 he worked at Real Madrid, but was dismissed in December of that year.

-His surname is after revolutionary Rosa Luxemburg.
+His surname is named after revolutionary Rosa Luxemburg.

 Playing career

-Born in Nova Iguaçu, Rio de Janeiro, Luxemburgo played the most of his youth football for Botafogo, but made his senior debut with Flamengo in 1972; at the club, he was mainly a backup to Júnior.
-He left Fla in 1978 to Internacional, but remained at the club for just one year before returning to his first team Botafogo.
+Born in Nova Iguaçu, Rio de Janeiro, Luxemburgo played the most of his youth football for Botafogo, but made his official debut with Flamengo in 1972; at the club, he was mainly a backup to Júnior.
+He left Fla in 1978 to Internacional, where he would become a first-choice for the only time in his entire career, playing 27 matches.

+Despite being regularly used, Luxemburgo returned to his first club Botafogo in 1979.
 He retired in 1980, aged 28, due to a knee injury.